 - 401(k)(2)(B)(i) of the Internal Revenue Code states that a 401(k) Plan “may not be distributable to participants or other beneficiaries earlier than—(I) severance from employment, death, or disability, (II) an event described in paragraph (10), (III) in the case of a profit-sharing or stock bonus plan, the attainment of age 59½...”

 The law makes it clear that 401k distributions generally require attainment of age 59-1/2, unlike profit-sharing plans.

 Is the Tax Law Aligned With Your Employer Plan?

 For those that have not reached age 59-1/2, employer profit sharing and matching contributions can be distributable, but employee-deferral contributions , QNEC, QMAC, and safe harbor matching contributions require age 59-1/2.
 For those aged 59-1/2 and older, a 401k plan can allow for in-service distribution of all funds.

 Rollover contributions and after-tax contributions can always be distributable prior to age 59-1/2.

 Tax law allows employer-plans to be more restrictive than the code – and yours probably is.
 The challenge is that many of the people involved in implementing your employer-plan don’t know the tax code or what it says in the plan document.
 What does the plan allow?
 The only way to get answers to questions is to understand exactly what you’re asking and be persistent.

 What Should I Do If I Want An In-Service Distribution to a Solo 401k?

-If you’d like to get your money out of your employer plan while still employed consult the Summary Plan Description (“SPD”), or better yet, the actual Plan Document.
+If you’d like to get your money out of your employer plan while still employed consult the Summary Plan Description (“SPD”), or better yet, the actual Plan Document and Adoption Agreement.
 Armed with the knowledge provided here and in the Plan Docs you may be able to get what you want.